Quantum backflow in biased tight-binding systems: The Bracken-Melloy approach to backflow

 and taking the limit $(\Delta x) \rightarrow 0$. \\

 We solve numerically the eigenvalue problem of eq.~(\ref{eqn: eigen2}) in the same way as we did for the infinite chain case.
 Our results are shown in figure (\ref{fig:brakcen-melloy2}).
 There we display the maximum eigenvalue $\lambda_p$ for several values of $\epsilon$, highlighting $c_{\text{BM}}$ and $c^{\text{cont}}_{\text{ring}}$, increasing the size of the lattice by an order of magnitude in each figure.
-We note that as the number of sites increases, the figures resembles to some extent those reported by Goussev \cite{ring1}.
-The curve for $\epsilon = 0$ exhibits the largest value of $\max(\lambda_p)$, and this value drops as the lattice grows.
+We note that as the number of sites increases, the figures increasingly resemble those reported for the continuous ring by Goussev \cite{ring1}.
+Specifically, for $\epsilon = 0$, the curves display a shape to those obtained for the continuous ring, they have similar features and their maxima tend to $c^{\text{cont}}_{\text{ring}}$, corresponding to the gray line, as $N$ increases.\\

 Finally, for each given $N$, we denote by $c_{\text{ring}}^{\text{tb}}$ the maximum of the curve $\max(\lambda_p)$ as a function of $\nu$ when $\epsilon = 0$.
 In fig. (\ref{fig: lambda_vs_N}) we show how $c_{\text{ring}}^{\text{tb}}$ and its corresponding value of $\nu_{c_{\text{ring}}^{\text{tb}}}$ depend on $N$.
 To establish a clear relationship, we subtract from $c_{\text{ring}}^{\text{tb}}$ the value of $c^{\text{cont}}_{\text{ring}}=0.11681564947322964$ \cite{ring1} to which it tends asymptotically as $N^{-1.7}$ approximately.
 On the other hand, the right panel shows that to a good approximation, $\nu_{c_{\text{ring}}^{\text{tb}}}$ has a dependence of the form $\sim N^2$ for large $N$.
 However, the overall maximum value of $c_{\text{ring}}^{\text{tb}}$ for this system is reached when $N = 5$, reaching $\max (c_{\text{ring}}^{\text{tb}}) \approx 0.131349787116051$, which is 12\% larger than its continuous counterpart $c^{\text{cont}}_{\text{ring}}$.